I was totally captivated when I saw these images from UK based artist Rob Mulholland.…

 Each tree species has its own Deva – a distinguishable, ‘how to’ intelligence that is the architect of the tree’s physical form.
 It is this Devic intelligence of the tree that receives and responds to your approach.
 Sometimes you may also encounter a sylvan, a nature spirit associated with the tree.

 Deva evolve through joy.
 That’s why gratitude and joy is your easy route to communicating with their trees.
 It may not come easily but practice with relaxed, open-hearted trust.
 Nature will communicate with you if you go at least half way to meet it.
 If you find yourself suddenly ‘inside’ the tree, don’t be alarmed.
 You won’t get stuck.
 Just enjoy, look around, ask questions with loving respect and when ready to leave, express your gratitude.

 We have taken only a pinhole peek into this vast and complex subject, doubtless raising more questions than we’ve answered.
 In the next issue of One Smile Magazine we will look at what happens when we destroy trees.

-My illustrated novel, The Children of Gaia, will give you a much greater understanding of Deva and the ecology of trees and forests.
+Also, my illustrated novel, The Children of Gaia, will give you a much greater understanding and easy entry into Deva and the ecology of trees and forests.